 You can apply for federal financial aid for graduate school.
 You can apply for a loan by filling out the FAFSA before you’re even admitted in to a program.

 - Create an account and enter all necessary information.

 - Once admitted, you will receive a notification from the UNCG Financial Aid Office that you have been issued an award offer.
 You can accept this offer after you have registered for classes.

 Watch this video to learn more about the FAFSA.

 Many employers offer at least partial support for education, so consult your human resources representative to learn what benefits your organization may provide.

 Graduate Assistantships (GA)

 You can be offered a scholarship to go along with your GA.
-These are merit based, as reference in next section.
+These are merit based, as referenced in next section.

-To apply for an assistantship, contact your program director after admission.
+To apply for an assistantship, contact your program director.